arviz-devs/arviz/GOVERNANCE.md

   * Signatures majority of council members to validate correctness and accuracy
 * Core contributors can also voluntarily leave the project by notifying the community through a public means or by notifying the entire council.

-### One Time Decisions
-* The first election will also include a vote for the number of Council Members, options being 5 and 7.
-A simple majority will indicate preference.
-  * At the conclusion of the vote this section should be removed

 #### Voting Criteria For Future Elections
 Voting for first election is restricted to establish stable governance, and to defer major decision to elected leaders
-* For the first election only the people registered following the guidelines in elections/ArviZ_2020.md can vote
+* For the first election only the people registered following the guidelines in `elections/ArviZ_2020.md` can vote
 * In the first year, the council must determine voting eligibility for future elections between two criteria:
   * Core contributors
   * The contributing community at large